VirtualFlyBrain/VFB_2/specs/functional_specs.md

 #### Currently Displayed

-Shows all currenly displayed items.
+Shows all currently displayed items.
 This will consist of colour key with titles including:
 * template,
 * anatomy,
 * individuals.